Solid-state battery technology, SSD battery swap image

 How Solid-State Batteries Work

-Alright, so let's get a bit technical here, but bear with me, it's easy to follow.
+This part gets technical, but it is easy to follow.
 In a solid-state battery, the electrolyte is a solid material, typically a ceramic, glass, or a composite polymer, which facilitates the movement of ions between the anode and cathode.
 The solid electrolyte replaces the flammable liquid electrolyte used in lithium-ion batteries, significantly reducing the risk of fires and thermal runaway.
-Additionally, solid-state batteries can utilize lithium metal for the anode, which increases energy density and allows for a higher capacity compared to the graphite anodes used in lithium-ion batteries.
+Solid-state batteries can use lithium metal for the anode, which increases energy density and allows for a higher capacity compared to the graphite anodes used in lithium-ion batteries.

 As for the categories, solid-state electrolytes can be classified into three main types: oxide-based, sulfide-based, and polymer-based.
 Oxide-based electrolytes, such as lithium lanthanum zirconium oxide (LLZO), are known for their stability and high ionic conductivity but are brittle.
 Sulfide-based electrolytes offer higher ionic conductivity and flexibility but are sensitive to moisture.
 Polymer-based electrolytes are flexible and easy to process but generally have lower ionic conductivity.
 Research is ongoing to improve the properties of these electrolytes and develop hybrid systems that combine the advantages of each type.